Omprakash23081/Omprakash23081/README.md

 ---

-<p align="center">⭐️ “Code is like humor.
-When you have to explain it, it’s bad.” – Cory House ⭐️</p>
+<p align="center">⭐️ "Code is like humor.
+When you have to explain it, it's bad." – Cory House ⭐️</p>